 CONDUCT SIDELINE TESTAs part of your sideline screening protocol, open the K-D Test App to conduct a sideline assessment.

-TAKE ACTIONThe K-D Test App will compare the sideline results to the K-D Baseline and report any worsening in saccadic function, which can be a common symptom of concussion, and indicate that the athlete should be immediately removed from play and evaluated by a licensed professional.
+TAKE ACTIONThe K-D Test App will compare the sideline results to the K-D Baseline and report any worsening in saccadic function, which can be a common symptom of concussion.*

 Important Safety Information